Diabetes > Food, Diet and Recipes > Processed Foods and Health

 It should go without saying that the primary benefit of processed foods is to the food manufacturers and distributors, in that it has allowed them greater maximise profits by increasing satisfaction and shelf life.

-The main disadvantages though appear to be towards the health of consumers.
+The main disadvantages though appear to be of ultra-processed foods towards the health of consumers.

-Processed foods and links with poor long term health
+Ultra-processed foods and their link with poor long term health

 Processed meats have been consistently linked with a number of cancers.